Conspiracy theories and where to find them on TikTok: Methods

-We utilize a simple version of the Good-Turing estimator \cite{good1953population}, to obtain an estimation of the number of long videos on TikTok.
+To address the first research question and establish a lower bound on the number of conspiracy videos on TikTok, we aim to estimate the true size of the population from which our sample was drawn.
+We use a simple version of the Good-Turing frequency estimator~\cite{good1953population} to obtain an estimate of the number of long videos on TikTok:

-$N$ is the number of unique videos in our dataset, $N_1$ is the number of videos without duplicates and $K$ is the size of the dataset.
-We calculate this estimation for each month of the collection.

-For validation purposes, we employ also a Maximum Likelihood (ML) estimation technique to test the goodness of the Good-Turing estimator.
+where $N$ is the number of unique videos in our dataset, $N_1$ is the number of videos that appear only once, and $K$ is the total number of videos in the sample.
+We compute this estimate for each month of the collection.
+This methodology accounts for the unseen portion of the population and provides a conservative yet reliable estimate of its minimum size, thus ensuring robustness in our analysis.
+We also employ a maximum likelihood estimation technique to verify the goodness of the Good-Turing estimator:

-With $N$ is the number of unique videos collected and $k$ is the totality of videos collected.
-Since \Cref{form:mle} describes an iterative equation, we calculated \num{1000} iterations of the equation with the starting value of $M$ = \num{10}.
-We found the two estimators produced extremely similar results ($<1\%$ difference).
+where $N$ is the number of unique videos collected and $K$ is the totality of videos collected.
+Since \Cref{form:mle} describes a recursive equation that should converge, we compute \num{1000} iterations of the equation with the starting value of $M$ = \num{10}.
+The two estimators produce extremely similar results ($<1\%$ difference, see \Cref{sec:results}).